-5.2.1 SIMV (Synchronized Intermittent Mandatory Ventilation).
+5.2.2 SIMV (Synchronized Intermittent Mandatory Ventilation).

-In SIMV mode the ventilator will deliver volume ventilation at the set Tidal Volume (V_t) and Rate (Figure 10).
+In this mode the ventilator will deliver volume ventilation at the set Tidal Volume (V_t) and Rate (BPM)

-The default trigger for this mode is 3 L/min.
-If trigger condition is met, the ventilator will deliver synchronized volume controlled mandatory ventilation.
+The default trigger for this mode is 3 L/min but can be adjusted up to 15 L/min. if trigger condition is met, the ventilator will deliver synchronized volume controlled mandatory ventilation.